Ketoacidosis: Diabetes

 The most common cause of ketoacidosis is a deficiency of insulin in type 1 diabetes or late-stage type 2 diabetes.
 This is called diabetic ketoacidosis and is characterized by hyperglycemia, dehydration and metabolic acidosis.
 Other electrolyte disturbances such as hyperkalemia and hyponatremia may also be present.
 A lack of insulin in the bloodstream allows unregulated fatty acid release from adipose tissue which increases fatty acid oxidation to acetyl CoA, some of which is diverted to ketogenesis.
 This raises ketone levels significantly above what is seen in normal physiology.

+Other endocrine conditions

+Endocrine diseases that may lead to ketoacidosis include severe forms of hypothyroidism, thyrotoxicosis and adrenal failure.
+In all cases, the hormone-sensitive lipase in cells is phosphorylated and over-active, resulting in unrestrained lipolysis.

+Ketonemia and even ketoacidosis may arise from endocrine (non-diabetic) conditions alone, but the combination of endocrine and diabetic ketoacidosis leads to an especially unfavourable prognosis.